Studying at UdeM: How do you finance your studies?

 The UdeM exemption scholarship for international students

-If you respect the admissibility conditions, applying for admission automatically makes you eligible.
-At the Université de Montréal, most international students are eligible for an exemption scholarship for the differential tuition fees normally charged to international students.
+At Université de Montréal, most international students are eligible for an exemption scholarship for the differential tuition fees normally charged to international students.
+What’s more, there’s no form to complete: the application is automatically submitted when the offer of admission is received.
+In other words, if you respect the admissibility conditions, applying for admission automatically makes you eligible.
 The value of the award varies according to the program and the level of study.
-What’s more, there’s no form to complete: the application is automatically submitted when the offer of admission is received.

-To learn about the eligibility criteria and all terms and conditions, visit the International Students Scholarship Program page.
+To learn about the eligibility criteria and all terms and conditions, visit UdeM Exemption Scholarship for International Students.

 Access the UdeM directory of over 5,000 scholarships